yairm210/Unciv/docs/uniques.md

 #### Religious Unit
 Applicable to: Unit

-#### Hidden when religion is disabled
-Applicable to: Unit, Ruins, Building

-#### Hidden when [victoryType] Victory is disabled
-Example: "Hidden when [victoryType] Victory is disabled"

-Applicable to: Unit, Building

 ## Promotion uniques
 #### Heal this unit by [amount] HP
 Example: "Heal this unit by [20] HP"